CDS based data extraction – Part III Miscellaneous

 Q: After having changed the CDC annotation I receive the following message during data loads “Change data capture of is broken“.

 A: To properly work with your updated CDC annotation you will need to reset/cancel all subscriptions for this particular view.
 From BW side this means deleting the respective data load requests.
 For other requests you can also directly cancel them in transaction ODQMON.
+You can find more details in note 2930269.

 Last but not least, if something goes wrong and the above answers do not help you …